mamosova/tutorials/tutorials/test66/test8aug.md

 ## Details

 ### You will learn
-How to create a HANA instance in your cloud provider, using the Cloud Appliance Library (CAL) system.
+How to create a HANA instance in your cloud provider, using the Cloud Appliance Library (CAL) systemm.
 This tutorial provides step by step instructions to walk you through the CAL setup process.

 ### Time to Complete